mnot/I-D/draft-nottingham-iab-age-restrictions.md

 # Introduction

-Increasingly, policymakers are proposing regulation that restricts what content young people can access online.
-A recurring theme in these efforts is that it is no longer considered sufficient to rely on self-assertions of age.
-A number of jurisdictions have enacted - or are in the process of enacting – laws that take steps to provide stronger guarantees that children are not exposed to certain content.
+Increasingly, policymakers are proposing and implementing regulation that restricts what content young people can access online.
+A recurring theme in these efforts is that it is no longer considered sufficient to rely on self-assertions of age, and so stronger guarantees are deemed necessary.

-Age restrictions are already deployed on the Internet; for example, some Web sites already require some proof of age to create an account.
-However, when deployments become more widespread, they tend to have greater impact upon the Internet architecture.
+Age restrictions are already deployed on the Internet: for example, some Web sites already require proof of age to create an account.
+However, when such deployments become more prevalent, they tend to have greater impact upon the Internet architecture, thereby endangering other properties that we depend upon for a healthy online ecosystem.
 Systems that are designed for deployment in a single, homogenous domain rarely are suitable for the diversity of requirements and considerations that apply to Internet-scale systems.

 {{risks}} catalogues the risks that such systems might incur, expressed in terms of the Internet's architectural principles. {{recommendations}} suggests the properties that an age restriction system should have to be a healthy part of the Internet infrastructure.

 # Risks of Age Restriction {#risks}